jdaw1/penrose_tiling/text/c.md

 Perhaps also choose the displayed width of the SVG with `svg_displayWidth()`, and consider `svg_strokeWidth()`.
 (For similar control over PDF from the [distillable PostScript output](postscript_distillable.md), the controls are within the PostScript file: `/ToPaint_XMin -7 def`, etc.)

-In `main()` a call of `fscanf()` asks how many loops of `TilingId` should there be.
+In `main()` a call of `fscanf()` asks how many loops of `TilingId` should there be (which is bounded above by `numTilings_Max` as described below).
 This is an important question, answering which takes the next section of this page.

 ## Loops of TilingId ##

-The C code creates an initial tiling, then loops creating each new tiling from the previous.
+The C code creates an initial tiling, then loops recursively creating each new tiling from the previous.
 From one loop to the next the number of tiles grows, approximately, by a factor &gap;&nbsp;&phi;&sup2;&nbsp;&asymp;&nbsp;2.618 &asymp;&nbsp;10<small><sup>0.42</sup></small> &asymp;&nbsp;10<small><sup>(1&#8239;&divide;&#8239;2.4)</sup></small>.
 The table below shows the numbers of fat and thin tiles in each tiling.